 - The right of each party to receive retirement benefits; and

-Whether the award would cause a paying spouse or a spouse who is a resident of a care facility with more than two patients to become eligible for medical assistance earlier than would otherwise occur.
+- Whether the award would cause a paying spouse or a spouse who is a resident of a care facility with more than two patients to become eligible for medical assistance earlier than would otherwise occur.

 In recent family law history in Maryland an Alimony algorithm formula was developed by The Bruce A. Kaufman Center for Family Law, in conjunction with the Women’s Law Center of Maryland.
 It is widely acknowledged that the “Kaufman Guidelines” are highly useful but somewhat limited in their application.
 This may be because the “Kaufman Guidelines” considers only the factors of:

-While mediating alimony in Maryland, the parties discuss the factors as outlined in the law.
+While mediating alimony in Maryland, the parties follow the same outline of factors as the law.
 The difference is that the parties will discuss the facts relevant to each factor instead of a judge.
 The parties will be asked to provide expense information to determine the “need” of the party asking for Alimony; and the “ability to pay” by the other party.
 If there are minor children, that analysis will first include the Child Support component in the need and the ability to pay.
 Remember that Child Support is based on the incomes of the parties and if one party is providing income to the other party, Child Support (which is not taxed) will change as Alimony changes.